-An introduction to the basic commands in EyeAutomate.
+A short introduction to the most common commands in EyeAutomate.

 Clicks on a location identified by an image.
 Will wait, up to 30 seconds, for the image to appear.
 Click the image in the script and use the Properties dialog to adjust the target location within the image.

 Checks that an image, or a part of an image, exists.
 Will wait, up to 30 seconds, for the image to appear.
 Click on the image in the script and use the Properties dialog to select the target area that should be checked in more detail.
-The target area is verified in more detail than the rest of the image.
-Checks are also useful for delaying the script run and are a better option than using Sleep.
+The target area needs to be 95% correct and the rest 30% correct, by default.

-The Type command simulates keyboard input.
+The Write command simulates keyboard input.
 Note that you should make sure that the target widget has the keyboard focus.
-Use the Paste command to add and paste text from the clipboard.

 The Call command Calls another script.
 Provide any number of parameters to the called script.
 Note that all parameters and settings are automatically inherited by a called script.